TIPS FROM A REAL BRIDE-TURNED-TRAVEL AGENT

 THE CASE FOR THE FIRST LOOK

-If you’re considering a destination wedding, chances are you already like doing things a little differently.
-So here’s a fresh idea: have a first look.
+If you are planning a destination wedding, chances are you already like doing things a little differently.
+So here’s one idea worth considering: have a first look.

 “When I look back, I didn’t even enjoy the photo session.
 I had a headache and we were stressed,” she said.
 “I never hear brides regret doing a first look.
 I only hear regrets from those who didn’t.”